Accidents happen. They can happen in a far away country where you have little to no knowledge of the medical system – like me.

 Finishing up the semester in crutches, I started talking about my experience with another guy in CIEE who was Korean-American.
 He had been born in Korea and when he was a child, he had contracted a form of malaria that the Korean doctors dismissed as nothing more than a fever.
 After two more visits to the doctor and being rejected with no sign of it getting better, his father had insisted on them admitting him into the hospital for more tests – where of course they finally realized he had malaria.
 But it was too late, his vision was forever impaired and he is legally blind without his glasses.

 He said that Korean doctors are held in an extreme high regard and are never sued because of the high cost and their prestige.
 This means that their actions are never kept in check and they won’t get in trouble for a bad diagnosis or be responsible for a death.
-He gave me another example of this, in that at night, some of the doctors that help patients are actually students still who are more like medical assistants.
+He gave me another example of this, in that at night, some of the people that help patients are actually students still who are more like medical assistants, and have the power to make major medical decisions without consulting a doctor first.